School Information

 To enable us to provide a quality educational environment and additional resources to enhance the learning we strive for at Worser Bay School, we particularly rely on the Voluntary Contributions made by our families and whānau.
 This makes up half of the fundraising we undertake each year.
 Follow the link for more information about Fundraising.

-The Voluntary Contribution for 2023 is $360 per student.
+The Voluntary Contribution for 2024 is $380 per student.
 We appreciate that family incomes may be stretched and payments can continue to be made by instalments during the year.
-If you wish to pay in 2 instalments, these will be $180 to be made by the end of Term 1 (Thursday 6 April) and by the end of Term 3 (Friday 22 September).
+If you wish to pay in 2 instalments, these will be $190 to be made by the end of Term 1 and by the end of Term 3.
 If your child starts part way through the year this is calculated on a pro-rata basis.
-Please discuss with office staff or pay online in 2023 via our website.
+Please discuss with office staff or pay online in 2024 via online payments.

 Claim your donation rebates with Supergenerous